Field Training for Exploration & Mine Geologists

 Registration Fees include:

-• Accommodation and Meals – Sunday 8 September to Friday 13 September
+• Accommodation and Meals: Sunday to Friday of the field module.

 • Mapping supplies eg. stationary